 Storing Pastry Cream

-Once the pastry cream has fully cooked, you should transfer it to a shallow bowl so it cools down quickly.
+Once the pastry cream has fully cooked, transfer it to a wide container so it cools down quickly.
 Cover the top of the pastry cream with parchment paper or cling film to prevent a dry skin from forming.
 Refrigerate it immediately to avoid bacterial contamination.

-Pastry cream can be stored in the fridge for not more than 2 days since it contains egg yolks.
+Pastry cream can be stored in the fridge for up to 2 days since it contains egg yolks.

 Freezing pastry cream is not recommended as the flavor will be compromised and you might end up with a soupy cream when you thaw it.